Operation of What?

-This offence is called “dangerous operation” because section 249 of the Criminal Code which contains it refers not only to driving a motor vehicle, but also to operation of a vessel or any water skis, surf-board, water sled or other towed object on or over any of the internal waters of Canada or the territorial sea of Canada; an aircraft; and railway equipment.
+This offense is called “dangerous operation” because section 320.13 of the Criminal Code which contains it refers not only to driving a motor vehicle but also to the operation of a vessel, an aircraft, or railway equipment (now collectively referred to as “conveyance”).
 Of course, in reality, the most frequent application of this section is in the cases of dangerous operation of a motor vehicle or, in other words, dangerous driving.

-Dangerous operation offences are widely hated by lawyers because they represent the type of crimes which introduce civil law concepts into criminal law arena.
-In particular, while criminal offences normally require subjective analysis of actions and intentions of the accused persons, crimes such as dangerous driving introduce so-called “modified objective” test in assessing the elements of the offence required for conviction.
-Sometimes, it seems that a particular incident results in a dangerous driving charge rather than speeding, running red light or careless driving simply because the officer was too mean or trigger happy.
+Dangerous operation offenses are widely hated by lawyers because they represent the type of crimes that introduce civil law concepts into the criminal law arena.
+In particular, while criminal offenses normally require subjective analysis of actions and intentions of the accused persons, crimes such as dangerous driving introduce the so-called “modified objective” test in assessing the elements of the offense required for conviction.
+Sometimes, it seems that a particular incident results in a dangerous driving charge rather than speeding, running a red light, or careless driving simply because the officer was too mean or trigger happy.

-The thin line between civil negligence or highway traffic offence on the one hand and criminal charge of dangerous driving on the other is not always easy to see yet a successful defence often depends exactly on that.
-Therefore, only experienced criminal lawyer who also has solid understanding of civil law concepts should be entrusted with defence against this truly dangerous offence.
+The thin line between civil negligence or highway traffic offense on the one hand and criminal charge of dangerous driving on the other is not always easy to see yet a successful defense often depends exactly on that.
+Therefore, only an experienced criminal lawyer who also has a solid understanding of civil law concepts should be entrusted with defense against this truly dangerous offense.

-Dangerous driving cases generated so much confusing litigation that the principals and elements of this offence had to be restated twice recently by the Supreme Court of Canada.
+Dangerous driving cases generated so much confusing litigation that the principles and elements of this offense had to be restated twice recently by the Supreme Court of Canada.

-Many people charged with dangerous operation fall into despair especially when an accident claims a life or results in serious injuries.
-While it may be natural to think that if the life is lost or serious injuries are caused, someone must be at fault, this is not true in the legal world.
-In fact, the Supreme Court specifically emphasized that the consequences of the driving are not to be equated with the manner of driving and it is the manner of driving which is the gravamen of the offence.
+Many people charged with dangerous operations fall into despair especially when an accident claims a life or results in serious injuries.
+While it may be natural to think that if life is lost or serious injuries are caused, someone must be at fault, this is not true in the legal world.
+In fact, the Supreme Court specifically emphasized that the consequences of driving are not to be equated with the manner of driving and it is the manner of driving that is the gravamen of the offense.
 In other words, if the manner of driving is not proven to have been dangerous in the circumstances of the case, the accused should not be found guilty just because the driving resulted in death or bodily harm.

-In one of my recent cases, the police expert with many years of experience claimed that my client was traveling on the highway at almost twice the speed limit in total disregard of others and was involved in an accident which killed a young woman and seriously injured a child.
-My experts, however, discovered that while he used correct formula to calculate the speed of my client’s car, he inserted wrong numbers in that formula in order to arrive at the desirable result.
+In one of my recent cases, the police expert with many years of experience claimed that my client was traveling on the highway at almost twice the speed limit in total disregard of others and was involved in an accident that killed a young woman and seriously injured a child.
+My experts, however, discovered that while he used the correct formula to calculate the speed of my client’s car, he inserted wrong numbers in that formula in order to arrive at the desired result.
 My job was then to discredit him on the witness stand and to show to the judge that his “expert” opinion was worthless.
-The Crown then called another police “expert” who arrived at similar findings using different approach.
-Again, with assistance of defence experts, I was able to show that the new approach was wrong because it was not scientifically appropriate to the type of collision in question.
+The Crown then called another police “expert” who arrived at similar findings using a different approach.
+Again, with the assistance of defense experts, I was able to show that the new approach was just as wrong because it was not scientifically appropriate to the type of collision in question.